mmaroti/jnisat/README.md

 dynamically links to the currently available one on your system.
 On debian derived distributions you can install it with `sudo apt-get install picosat`.

-You can build the JAR file with `ant`, and verify it with `ant verify`.
+You can build the JAR file with `ant`, and validate it with `ant validate`.

 ## License